roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-06 ****** bysilkstockingslover© Eventually, we were the only two left in the theatre when Ashley finally spoke, breaking the lengthy awkward silence, "So I guess we didn't eat much of the popcorn."
+Eventually, we were the only two left in the theatre when Ashley finally spoke, breaking the lengthy awkward silence, "So I guess we didn't eat much of the popcorn."

  The words came out of my mouth without thinking, "That wasn't what I was hungry for."